Maud Adams The Man With The Golden Gun

 Trends and Latest Developments in Bond Girl Representation

 This shift is evident in the casting choices and character development in recent Bond films.
-Actresses like Eva Green (Vesper Lynd in Casino Royale) and Léa Seydoux (Madeleine Swann in Spectre and No Time to Die) have portrayed Bond girls who are intelligent, resourceful, and capable of holding their own against formidable adversaries.
+So actresses like Eva Green (Vesper Lynd in Casino Royale) and Léa Seydoux (Madeleine Swann in Spectre and No Time to Die) have portrayed Bond girls who are intelligent, resourceful, and capable of holding their own against formidable adversaries.
 These characters are not simply eye candy; they are integral to the plot and often challenge Bond's worldview.

 The "Bond Woman" Evolution